 A. Be responsible for the general management of the affairs of the corporation;

-B. Determine the compensation and duties (in addition to those imposed by law and these bylaws) of the mployees and agents of the corporation;
+B. Determine the compensation and duties (in addition to those imposed by law and these bylaws) of the employees and agents of the corporation;

 C. Select all officers of the corporation; and